 Tubing on Groomed Snow

 If you’re looking for the safest and easiest place for snow play, Woolly’s Tube Park & Snow Play at Mammoth Mountain is the place to go.
-Snow tubes are provided, and the park is open daily (weather permitting) from 10 am to 5 pm.
+Snow tubes are provided, and the park is open daily (weather permitting).
 Reservations for tubing lanes are recommended.
 There’s also a snow play area—perfect for building snowmen or making snow angels after you go tubing.

 The tube park is perfect for people of all ages, Long says.
 “You get towed up the hill and you can warm up with a hot chocolate between runs.”
 Kids can go in a tube with their parents or in their own tube, and everyone can choose what kind of experience they want to have.